 - India’s National Health Mission is making striding efforts in ensuring the goal of good health and well-being of the sustainable development goal.

-- We have strengthened the implementation of WHO framework convention on tobacco control
+- We have strengthened the implementation of the WHO framework convention on tobacco control

 - To enhance the research and development of medicines for communicable and non-communicable diseases, provide access to essential medicines and vaccines in accordance with the Doha Declaration on TRIPS agreement and public health regarding flexibility to protect public health.